Is Kanary or DeleteMe better?

 Pricing comparison

-DeleteMe starts at $8.71 per month when billed annually.
+DeleteMe starts at $8.71 per month when billed annually, which comes to about $104.52 per year.
 Kanary starts at $14.99 per month.
 That makes DeleteMe about 42% cheaper on a monthly basis.

 However, Kanary offers a free trial that lets you see your exposure report before paying anything.
 It also includes a money-back guarantee.
 DeleteMe offers neither.
 If you are uncertain about committing, Kanary gives you more flexibility to test the waters.